ryoiwata/capstone_1/daily_progress/2_12_capstone_1_progress.md

 ~18:30:
   More Webscraping, trying to generalize by moving to a py file from jupyter notebook

+goal for 2/13:
+~Collect more data
+~Play around with selenium
+~Have a study built
+~

 Have study by 2/13 by 4